Aruna-Narayanasamy/Bioinformatics-Project-/04 - Methodology.md

 # Workflow
-    This project follows a *computational (in silico)* approach using deep learning to predict potential *drug–target interactions (DTIs)* for colon cancer.
+  - This project follows a *computational (in silico)* approach using deep learning to predict potential *Drug–Target Interactions (DTIs)* for colon cancer.
  ## key stages :

 **1.Target and Drug Identification**